Your business electricity standing charge is a set amount that you have to pay to keep a supply of electricity to your

 Standing charges can vary significantly depending on your circumstances.
 What you pay depends on the business energy package you sign up to and can make a big difference to the cost of your business energy bills.

 Compare business energy quotes

 Do I have to pay a standing charge?

-Almost every business energy package comes with a standing charge – so you just have to make sure you are paying the least amount possible.
+Almost every business energy package comes with a standing charge – so you just have to make sure you're paying the least amount possible.

 You may find some suppliers claiming to offer energy deals with no standing charge, but they often feature higher-than-normal unit prices.

-So just because there’s no standing charge doesn’t mean you’ll be paying less per month.
+So, just because there’s no standing charge it doesn’t mean you’re likely to be paying less per month.